elastic/rally/docs/car.rst

     [variables]
     clean_command=./gradlew clean

 This defines the variable ``clean_command`` for all cars that reference this configuration.
+Rally will treat the following variable names specially:

+* `clean_command`: The command to clean the Elasticsearch project directory.
+* `build_command`: The command to build an Elasticsearch source distribution.
+* `artifact_path_pattern`: A glob pattern to find a previously built source distribution within the project directory.
+* `release_url`: A download URL for Elasticsearch distributions.
+The placeholder ``{{VERSION}}`` is replaced by Rally with the actual Elasticsearch version.

 Let's have a look at the ``1gheap`` car by inspecting ``1gheap.ini``::